hastybaxtyar61-ctrl/dell-chromebook-candy-led/README.md

 # Dell Chromebook 11 (Candy) Activity LED Controller

-An optimized, feature-rich Python 3 hardware utility to control the physical lid activity indicator light on the Dell Chromebook 11 (Candy) running Linux (tested on MX Linux 25.2 SysVinit).
+An optimized, feature-rich Python3 hardware utility to control the physical lid activity indicator light on the Dell Chromebook 11 (Candy) running Linux (tested on MX Linux 25.2 SysVinit).

-This project is an updated and expanded Python 3 modernization based on the original legacy Python 2 implementation by hgeg.
+This project is an updated and expanded Python3 modernization based on the original legacy Python2 implementation by hgeg.

 ## Features